qsnjason/qsnjsclient/README.md

 	var qsn = new QSNClient(config);

-The `connect()` method will start a QSN connection and execute the supplied callback when complete.
-This requires login details provided in `config`.
+The `connect()` and `connect_persist()` methods will start a QSN connection and execute the supplied callback when complete.
+The `connect_persist()` method requires login details provided in `config`.
 The client will maintain state and handle all reconnections.
 The provided callback will be executed once at startup only.

 	// We may want to look out for login failures. qsn.on('login',function(return) {